 A common source of confusion when labeling generations is their age.
 Generational cohorts are defined (loosely) by birth year, not current age.
-The reason is simple, generations get older in groups.
-If you think of all Millennials as college kids (18 - 22), then you are thinking of a stage in life and not a generation.
-Millennials are out of college and that life stage is now dominated by Gen Z.
+The reason is simple — generations get older in groups.
+If you think of Millennials as college kids (18 - 22), then not only are you out of date — you’re thinking of a stage in life, not a generation.
+Millennials are now well out of college, and that life stage is dominated by Gen Z.

 The term “Millennial” has become the popular way to reference both segments of Gen Y (more on Y.1 and Y.2 below).

-Realistically, the name Generation Z is a place-holder for the youngest people on the planet.
-It is likely to morph as they leave childhood and mature into their adolescent and adult identities.
+Realistically, the name Generation Z is a placeholder for the youngest people on the planet.
+It’s likely to morph as they leave adolescence and mature into their adult identities.

 Why are generations named after letters?

-It started with Generation X, people born between 1965-1979.
-The preceding generation was the Baby Boomers, born 1944-1964.
-Post World War II, Americans were enjoying new-found prosperity, which resulted in a "baby boom."
+It started with Generation X, people born between 1965-1980.
+The preceding generation was the Baby Boomers, born 1946-1964.
+Post World War II, Americans enjoyed new-found prosperity, which resulted in a "baby boom."
 The children born as a result were dubbed the Baby Boomers.

 But the generation that followed the Boomers didn’t have a blatant cultural identifier.
 In fact, that’s the anecdotal origin of the term Gen X — illustrating the undetermined characteristics they would come to be known by.
 Depending on whom you ask, it was either sociologists, a novelist, or Billy Idol who cemented this phrase in our vocabulary.

-Generation Z refers to babies born from the mid-2000s through today, although the term isn’t yet widely used.
-This may signal the end of ‘alphabet soup’ (it does coincide with the literal end of the alphabet, after all).
-A flurry of potential labels has appeared, including Gen Tech, post-Millennials, iGeneration, and Gen Y-Fi.
+Generation Z refers to babies born from the late 90s through today.
+A flurry of potential labels has also appeared, including Gen Tech, post-Millennials, iGeneration, Gen Y-Fi, and Zoomers.

 Javelin Research noticed that not all Millennials are currently in the same stage of life.
-While all millennials were born around the turn of the century, some of them are still in early adulthood, wrestling with new careers and settling down, while the older millennials have a home and are building a family.
-You can imagine how having a child might change your interested and priorities, so for marketing purposes, it's useful to split this generation into Gen Y.1 and Gen Y.2.
+While all Millennials were born around the turn of the century, some of them are still in early adulthood, wrestling with new careers and settling down, while the older Millennials have a home and are building a family.
+You can imagine how having a child might change your interests and priorities, so for marketing purposes, it's useful to split this generation into Gen Y.1 and Gen Y.2.

 Not only are the two groups culturally different, but they’re in vastly different phases of their financial life.
-The younger group are financial fledglings, just flexing their buying power.
-The latter group has a credit history, may have their first mortgage and are raising toddlers.
-The contrast in priorities and needs is vast.
+The younger group are just now flexing their buying power.
+The latter group has a more extensive history and may be refinancing their mortgage and raising children.
+The contrast in priorities and needs is stark.

 The same logic can be applied to any generation that is in this stage of life or younger.
 As we get older, we tend to homogenize and face similar life issues.
 The younger we are, the more dramatic each stage of life is.
 Consider the difference between someone in elementary school and high school.
 While they might be the same generation, they have very different views and needs.